fadion/aria/README.md

 let font_color = Color.hexToRGB(Color.grey)
 ```

-There can't be any other statement in modules except `let`, but those variables can have any expression possible.
-The dot syntax of calling a module property or function may remind you of classes, but still, they're not!

-Keep in mind that the Aria interpreter is single pass and as such, it will only recognize calls to a module that has already been declared.
+Module properties and functions have access to each other.
+The module is interpreted and cached before-hand to allow for such behavious.
+In contrast to modules, everything else in Aria is single pass and as such, it will only recognize calls to a module that has already been declared.

 ## Imports